LFSCamargo/Chatify/README.md

 <img src="https://cdn-images-1.medium.com/max/1600/1*pD7ShcZ7YHIMXe2mgiFzbg.png">

-# Welcome to Chatify a simple chat and video application that uses React Native and GraphQL
+# Welcome to Chatify a simple chat application that uses React Native and GraphQL

 The idea for this open source project is to show how we can use GraphQL Subscriptions to deal with Real time updates.
 And also to show people that WebRTC its not a Monster.